AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/import-applications.md

 ---
 title: Import and manage applications
 description: Learn how to import and manage applications.
-In AEM Adaptive Forms, an application is a container for storing assets that are required for implementing an AEM forms solution.
+An application is a container for storing assets that are required for implementing an AEM forms solution.
 contentOwner: admin
 content-type: reference
 geptopics: SG_AEMFORMS/categories/importing_and_managing_applications_and_archives